daniel-was-taken/NeatStandards/README.md

 ## 📄 License

-This project is licensed under the terms specified in the LICENSE file.
+This project is licensed under the MIT license.